pete6184/The_VBA_of_Wall_Street/README.md

-# VBA Homework - The VBA of Wall Street
+# The VBA of Wall Street

 ## Requirements & Summary
 The only requirement for this assignment was Excel.
 We did get introduced to the 'Developer' tab and Visual Basic which was fun.
 I enjoyed learning new ways to format and style cells.
 I also enjoyed the ease of writing the code and applying it to multiple sheets within the workbook.